 In traditional data storage auditing, hashes are computed by the client before uploading data, so the client can directly trust the hash values.
 In our framework, however, hashes are computed by the cloud provider during training.
 The correctness of these hashes is instead guaranteed through a verification chain formed by neighboring blocks.

-Specifically, for any block $B_{i,j}$, the hash values used for verification derive their correctness from adjacent blocks: $B_{i-1,j}$ provides the correctness guarantee of inputs, $B_{i+1,j}$ provides the correctness guarantee of gradients, and $B_{i,j-1}$ provides the correctness guarantee of parameters, following the model computation procedure.
+Specifically, for any $\text{Block}_{i,j}$, the hash values used for verification derive their correctness from adjacent blocks, where $\text{Block}_{i-1,j}$ guarantees the correctness of inputs, $\text{Block}_{i+1,j}$ that of gradients, and $\text{Block}_{i,j-1}$ that of parameters, following the model computation procedure.
 The correctness of these neighboring blocks can be similarly traced back to their own neighbors.
-Ultimately, all blocks form a verification chain, where each block serves to validate its adjacent blocks, and the entire chain is anchored to trusted roots: the initial model weights, and the client-provided inputs and labels.
+Ultimately, all blocks form a verification chain, where each block serves to validate its adjacent blocks, and the entire chain is anchored to trusted roots, namely the initial model weights and the client-provided inputs and labels.
 Figure~\ref{fig:trust_propagation} illustrates this trust propagation.